imAIgene-Dream3D/BEHAV3D/docs/source/processing/segmentation/apoc.md

 The defaults in the table are the **same on every tab** the first time you open APOC — only a starting point.
 For tips on tuning **large vs small** objects (shared with ConvPaint and Pixel Classifier), see [Advice: large vs small objects](./index.md#advice-large-vs-small-objects) on the [segmentation overview](./index.md).

+The `0.3` and `0.5` entries shown in **Tune Features** are Gaussian/filter scales in pixels.
+They are not a recommended range for Mask threshold or Seed threshold.
+For Probability Map + Watershed, start from **0.5 Mask / 0.8 Seed** and tune against the instance preview.

 ### 4 · Train + Preview

 - **▶ Train current tab** / **▶▶ Train ALL classifiers**: fit the APOC classifier for the active cell type, or for every cell type at once.
 The trained model is saved to `<output_dir>/images/PixelClassification/` (one file per cell type per strategy).